 Consult your healthcare provider if you are thinking about stopping intermittent fasting and/or looking for alternative options to achieve your weight loss goals.
-You can also schedule an online consultation for weight management with a certified healthcare provider accessed through Everlywell.
+You can also schedule an virtual weight loss consultation with a certified healthcare provider accessed through Everlywell.

 What factors influence weight loss?